THE-SIMPLE-MARK/bambu-node/README.md

 # Bambu Node

+> [!CAUTION]
+> 🚧 This library is still in the making.
+PRs and other feature requests are welcome.

 A node.js library for connecting to and receiving data from Bambu Lab printers through their MQTT servers.